n8tmps/airbnb-analysis-sd/README.md

 <p>The detailed lisitings data can be found <a href="https://insideairbnb.com/get-the-data/">here.</a>

 <h2>Setup and Installation</h2>
+<p>The procedure involved using SQLAlchemy in Python to import a CSV file into a MySQL database.
+Initially, the CSV data was read into a pandas DataFrame.
+Then, an SQLAlchemy engine was created to establish a connection with the MySQL database.
+Using pandas <b>'to_sql'</b> method, the DataFrame contents were efficiently transferred into a MySQL table.
+This method facilitated a streamlined data import process, optimizing data management and enabling straightforward analysis through MySQL's capabilities.</p>

 <h2>Insights</h2>
 <p>From the analyis carried out, I was able to gain the following insights:</p>
 <p>